infinityhardik/Hello-World/ServerSide/Basics.md

   - Routing involves routing different requests to different request handler methods, whether it is Node or any server-side/client-side programming.
 In other words, it is the mechanism that is used to route different requests to specific methods based on the route URL of the request method.
   - ‘/’ is the home page, index page, or default page.
   - Mapping of routes to the responses is called **routeResponseMap**.

+## fs Module

+- _fs_ stands for '**File System**'.
+This module provides the capability of local file management, which is not provided by the client-side JavaScript.
+The fs module offers APIs for interacting with the file system.
+- All the file system operations in Node.js follow synchronous as well as asynchronous forms :-
+  - The **asynchronous** form takes a completion **callback** as its last argument, which is invoked when the asynchronous file operation finishes its operation.
+The first argument of this completion callback is reserved for the exception, which is assigned the value **null** or **undefined** when the file operation is successful.
+  - The **synchronous** form is written inside the **try-catch** block, and if an error or exception occurs, it is handled by the **catch** block.
+- Common _fs_ module APIs :-
+  - Read Files = **fs.readFile( path, [options], callback )** > used to **asynchronously** read files on your computer.
+  - Append Files = **fs.appendFile( path, data, [options], callback )** > used to asynchronously append data into a file or create a file if it does not exist.
+  - Open Files = **fs.open( path, [ flags [ mode ] ], callback )** > used to asynchronously open the file if it already exists or create a new file and open it if it does not already exists.
+  - Write Files = **fs.writeFile( file, data, [options], callback )** > replaces the specified file and content if it exists.
+If the file does not exist, a new file containing the specified content is created. > When you use **writeFile** API inside the fs module, it **asynchronously** writes data to a given file. > When you use **writeFileSync** API inside the fs module, it **synchronously** writes the given data to a file.
+  - Remove Files = **fs.unlink( path, callback )** > used to asynchronously remove a file.
+  - Rename Files = **fs.rename( oldPath, newPath, callback )** > asynchronously renames the file at oldPath to the pathname provided as newPath.
+If newPath already exists, it is overwritten.
+If there is a directory at newPath, an error is thrown instead.
+  - Make Directory = **fs.mkdir( path, [mode], callback )** > used to create a directory in the path provided, and along with it, we can set the permissions using the node.

+# MVC = Model View Controller

+- Our **application’s assets are the images, stylesheets and JavaScript** that work alongside the views(HTML files) on the client side.
+- To better organise the view part, you need to create a public folder at your project’s root directory, and move all your assets there.
+Inside the public folder, you need to create a folder each for images, css and js, and move each asset into its respective folder.
+- The view of the application resides in views and public folder.
+- As all the _routing code_ is present in main.js, it forms the **CONTROLLER** part of this project.

+# MVC Folder Structue :

+- ## serve_html

+  1. main.js
+  2. package.json
+  3. router.js

+  - ## views
+    1. index.html
+  - ## public
+    - ## images
+    - ## css
+    - ## js

+- **views** > This is the folder in which we should put HTML structures, CSS properties and their client-side JavaScript functions.
+- **public** > This is the folder in which we should also put public HTML structures, CSS properties, their client-side JavaScript functions and images that we are using statically in our application.